 Deliverables Due date 1.
-Review of the compliance reports will be undertaken with the intention to provide a 6 month report 30 June 2023 2.
-PIRSA and SARDI to work with industry to improve the understanding of the meat-weight/shell-length issue, including the associated risks & compliance options'.
-30 June 2023
+PIRSA and SARDI to continue to work with industry to improve the understanding of the meat-weight/shell-length issue, including the associated risks & compliance options.
+30 June 2024 2.
+Provide 6 monthly and annual compliance report, working with Industry to have reports improved.
+On-going

-In line with the annual performance report the compliance other deliverables will be presented separately.
+In line with the annual performance report, the compliance other deliverables will be presented separately.